JL1709/Libft/README.md

 # Libft
-This repo proides a C library regrouping usual functions that can be used for further projects.
+This repo provides a C library regrouping usual functions that can be used for further projects.
 Therefore functions of the C standard library were recoded as well as some other utility functions.

 ## Installation